undergrad-partner-school

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Lenoir-Rhyne University was 11:1: that means 11 students per one teacher, which is considered a good ratio.
-The total number of faculty teaching at the institution is 291.
-This number included 94 men and 158 women.
+In 2021, this ratio at Lenoir-Rhyne University was 15:1.
+That means that there were 15 times more students than teachers at this school.
+This school has recently reported to have 467 faculty members.
+Out of that number, there were 184 men and 283 women.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Lenoir-Rhyne University.

 Student Population Diversity Graph